 2) Click the dropdown arrow on the right hand side of the lecture

 4) Select whether the resource is a Downloadable File, a Source Code or if it's being added from your library.
 Then, click Select File.
 If you're adding an External Resource, then enter the resource's title and URL.

 If you want to upload multiple resources, upload a .ZIP file for your students to download.

 As an instructor, you may wish to preview your course so that you can see how published lectures and resources will appear to your students.
 Or, you may need to download videos or resources that you’ve added to your course.

 This article outlines how you can do so by previewing your course as a student, or in an instructor’s capacity.

 Preview Your Course as a Student

-- Navigate to the Curriculum page
+- Navigate to the course management page (more information can be viewed here).

-- Click the arrow icon on the lecture you wish to preview, and then select as a Student from the Preview menu
+- Click the arrow icon on the lecture you wish to preview, and then select as a Student from the Preview menu.